 Champagne Henriot - Cuvée Des Enchanteleurs Brut 1995

-The Prestige cuvée from Maison Henriot, produced only in exceptional years!
+Maison Henriot’s Prestige cuvée, produced only in exceptional years!

-"At the pinnacle of global sparkling wine production, Les Enchanteleurs 1995 is the archetype of a creamy, airy, brioche-flavored Champagne that continues to reveal itself on the palate with a lacy, full-bodied and sensual texture.
-Bliss at its peak."
+“At the pinnacle of global sparkling wine production, Les Enchanteleurs 1995 is the archetype of a creamy, airy, brioche-like Champagne that continues to reveal itself on the palate with a lace-like texture that is full-bodied and sensual.
+Bliss at its peak.”
 (Les Meilleurs Vins de France 2009 – RVF)

 Buy your Henriot Champagnes at the best price in a private sale!